Lemkinator/NAK-Buch/README.md

 # NAK Book (Hymn and Choir Book)

-The new non-official song and choir book app of the New Apostolic Church.
+The new non-official songbook app of the New Apostolic Church.

-This app has no affiliation with the NAC or the Friedrich Bischoff Publishing House and contains only the copyright-free texts from the NAC Hymnal and Choir Book.
+This app is in no way affiliated with the New Apostolic Church or Friedrich Bischoff Publishing House and contains only the copyright-free texts from the following books:
+- Gesangbuch (320 of 438 songs)
+- Chorbuch (206 of 462 songs)
+- Jugendliederbuch (41 of 102 songs)
+- Ergänzungsheft zum Jugendliederbuch (3 of 20 songs)

-For 118 (out of 438) hymnal songs and 256 (out of 462) choirbook songs, the rights are still held by the authors, which is why they cannot be displayed.
-The information on the copyright of the individual songs has been checked with great care.
+For the remaining songs, the rights are still held by the authors, which is why they cannot be displayed or can only be displayed in part.
+The information on copyright has been checked with great care.
 If I have unwittingly made mistakes, please let me know and I will follow up immediately.

-The administration of the rights is the responsibility of, among others, the Friedrich Bischoff Verlag, which itself has published a (paid) hymnal app and a (paid) choir book app.
+The administration of the rights is, among others, the responsibility of the Friedrich Bischoff Verlag, which itself has published an app (for a fee) for the Gesangbuch and an app (for a fee) for the Chorbuch.

+Translated with www.DeepL.com/Translator (free version)

 <br>

 ## ❓Why use this app then?

-💸 Free:
+### 💸 Free of charge:

-There is already a free alternative, but it is a bit outdated, lacks some features, doesn't support all screen formats, and now displays a warning that it was written for older versions....
+There is already a free alternative, but it is a bit outdated, lacks some features, doesn't support all screen formats, and now displays a warning that it was developed for older...

-🌙 Dark Mode:
+### 🎶Content:

+The app not only combines the Gesangbuch and Chorbuch, but also includes the Jugendliederbuch and its Erweiterungsheft (more to come).

+### 💎 Design:

-Already seen the "dark mode" of the official app?
-No idea what went wrong there, but this app has a "real" dark mode (which automatically adjusts to the system settings) and doesn't just invert the text field... 😂😅🤦🤦‍♂️ ...
+The app is designed according to Samsung's OneUI guidelines.
+For example, the title bar can be "dragged down" on large devices on any screen to ensure comfortable (one-handed) operation of the top buttons.
+Also, the app has a "proper" dark mode (which automatically adjusts to system settings) and doesn't just invert the text box.... 😂😅
+Android Material Design: again, the app is one step ahead and supports smartphone/app-wide theme color as of upcoming Android 13.
+(On Samsung devices from Android 12, the app icon color already automatically matches the background on the home screen.
+Can be activated via: Settings -> Wallpaper and Style -> Color Palette).

-⌚ Wear OS support:
+### ⌚ Wear OS support:

 Forgotten smartphone?
 No problem, the text contents of the app can be displayed on your smartwatch (in a pleasant design).

 <br>